cburdine/prime-finder/README.md

     -q: runs in quiet mode; will not write primes to stdout also.

-    -n: must be followed by a n integer greater than 0.
+    -n: must be followed by an integer greater than 0.

     output_file: the output file.
 ```